hunterirving/vibe_capsule/readme.md

 	- upload the entire project directory to any web host with HTTPS support (GitHub Pages, AWS S3, etc.)
 5. **install on your device**
 	- visit the hosted URL and follow your browser's prompts to "install" or "add app to home screen" (detailed instructions <a href="https://hunterirving.github.io/web_workshop/pwa">here</a>)
-	- once installed, your mixapp works completely offline and runs like a native application:<br><br>
+	- once installed, the app works completely offline and behaves like a native application<br><br>
 	<img src="readme_images/lock_screen.jpeg" width="275"><br>
 	(pictured: integration with iOS lockscreen controls)